IvansSmirnoff/to_show/ConformityConcrete/README.md

 # Conclusion

-Our concrete is conform to the given class.
+Our concrete is proven to be conform to the given class.
 (C30/37)

 # Stack